JEpps2020/code-quiz/README.md

 # code-quiz
 This is the repo for the fourth homework assignment.
+I have added script sources for jquery, javascript, and bbotstrap.
+I have declared my quiz questions, choices and answers in an object.
+I have added buttons with some CSS styling in the html.
+I have defined variables defining the score, question index to hold the current question to be displayed and an array of questions.
+I have defined a function to render the questions, a for loop to iterate through the questions and have made the first question and series of three choices appear.
+I have attempted to create a function use jquery to iterate through the questions, choices and possible answers.